 For conventional loans, insurance that protects the lender if you default on your loan.
 If your down payment is less than 20%, most lenders will require you to pay mortgage insurance.
 Also called private mortgage insurance (PMI).

-The lender or other party named in the mortgage as the party who’s entitled to receive repayment of the home loan.
+The party named in mortgage who is entitled to receive repayment of the loan and foreclose on the property if the borrower defaults.

 The borrower, or other party named in the mortgage as the party obligated to repay the home loan.